Halo effect: Cognitive bias

 Cognitive bias is a pattern in perception, interpretation, or judgment that consistently leads to an individual misunderstanding something about themselves or their social environment, leading to poor decision-making or irrational behavior.
 The halo effect is classified as a cognitive bias because the halo effect is a perception error that distorts the way a person sees someone, and cognitive bias is a perception error that distorts the way that people see themselves.

 The term "halo" is used in analogy with the religious concept: a glowing circle crowning the heads of saints in countless medieval and Renaissance paintings, bathing the saint's face in heavenly light.
 The observer may be subject to overestimating the worth of the observed by the presence of a quality that adds light on the whole, like a halo.
-In other words, observers tend to bend their judgement according to one patent characteristic of the person (the "halo") or a few of his traits, generalizing toward a judgement of that person's character (e.g., in the literal hagiologic case, "entirely good and worthy").
+In other words, observers tend to bend their judgment according to one patent characteristic of the person (the "halo") or a few of his traits, generalizing toward a judgment of that person's character (e.g., in the literal hagiologic case, "entirely good and worthy").

 The effect works in both positive and negative directions (and is hence sometimes called the horns and halo effect).
 If the observer likes one aspect of something, they will have a positive predisposition toward everything about it.
 If the observer dislikes one aspect of something, they will have a negative predisposition toward everything about it.